 Restaurants

 • The Old Angel Inn: A block from Casablanca Cottage and a block and ½ from Marrakech Mansion this is the oldest pub in town, with authentic character.
 Dozens of beers on tap, great pub food.
-It can be counted on.
+We tried the courtyard this summer, but servers ignored us so we left!

 • Butlers Bar and Grill: (AKA the sports bar) On Mary Street next to The Best Western Colonel Butler Inn.
-They have 6 or 8 TV’s that are always tuned in to the “game” if your game is not on ask and they will switch to your favourite.
-The food is all made from scratch and it is excellent.
+They have 8 + TV’s that are always tuned in to the “game” if your game is not on ask and they will switch to your favourite.
+Try the ribs or chicken from the smoker, excellent!
 I eat there every Friday when I’m in town for house maintenance.

 • The Exchange brewery: Located on Queen Street near the clock tower in what was once the old phone exchange.
 The brewery is a must do while you are in town.
 My favourite is The Amber Ale, also available in cans for sipping at home.

 • Willow Cakes & PastriesLocated kitty corner to Tim Horton’s on Mary Street, Willow makes award winning pastries, quiches, cakes and breads.
 Stop in for a coffee and a snack or a quick lunch.
-They make the huge cake for Canada day.
+They make the Canada day cake.

-• Farmers market:Saturday morning – Spring to Fall – Next to Garrison House and the Shoppers Drug mart on Mississauga Street.
+• Farmers market:Saturday morning – Spring to Fall – next to Garrison House.

 • Budapest Bakeshop: Owned by a local couple the bakeshop has been a great addition to town.
 They are located on Queen Street just down from the grocery store.
-They have both indoor and outdoor sitting.
 We enjoyed both the sweet and savoury chimney cakes.

 • Il Gelato Di Carlotta: Our after dinner stop on Queen Street.
 Great home-made ice cream.

 • Niagara Juice Co.
-Located on Victoria street we stopped in and bought soup and sandwiches to take home.
 The owner was a pastry chef in Toronto so needless to say great pies and of course fresh pressed juices.
-Our choices were excellent and substantial.

-• Cheese Secrets and Marche: A great cheese shop and more, located two doors over from the Angel Inn at #38 Market Street.
+• Cheese Secrets: A great cheese shop, located two doors over from the Angel Inn at #38 Market Street.
 They have a great selection of Canadian and imported cheeses, plus olives and other good things.
-If you like blue cheese try the Grey Owl from Quebec.
-Stinky but oh so good.
-Also try the local Pingue prosciutto, every bit as good as Italian Parma.
-They have expanded into the adjoining space and sell food to go.
+They now sell Derrygold Honey from our bees.

 • The Royal Canadian Legion branch 124: For a real small-town experience and great fish and chips stop by the Legion on Thursday night.
 You will find locals and visitors enjoying fish and chips cooked up by Legionnaires and volunteers.
 Cash only!
 The money raised goes back into the community.

 • Masaki Sushi: More than just a Sushi restaurant.
 I don’t know what took us so long to discover this excellent restaurant.
-We try to eat here every time we are in town.
+We ate there again this summer it never disappoints.

 • Treadwell: Less than a block from either house.
-This acclaimed restaurant falls short in our estimation.
-On our last visit my wife ordered the Lamb and I the Duck breast.
-The Lamb was huge with a lot of fat, the duck breast properly cooked but not hot enough.
+This acclaimed restaurant falls short in our estimation but many people love it so you will have to be the judge.
 The wine I chose was from Daniel Lenko, one of the much praised about but seldom seen wine makers.
-The wine was the best part of the meal.
-The bill large!
+The wine was excellent.

 © Copyright 2017 - All Rights Reserved